 ABOUT COMMUNITY SERVICES PROGRAM - PAKISTAN

-The Rockflower team has had an ongoing partnership with CSP since the devastating earthquake in 2005.
+Rockflower's relationship with CSP began over twelve years ago after the devastating earthquake in 2005.
 Formerly registered in 2007, Community Services Program (CSP) is working throughout AJ&K and in other areas of Punjab.
 Their focus is on maternal health, gender equality, poverty alleviation, water and sanitation, primary education, agriculture, advocacy, livelihoods, human rights and emergency relief and rehabilitation.

 Fund building of schools in Takhar, Afganistan to create access to education for over 600 girls.